-According to the Bureau of Labor Statistics, employment of dentists is projected to grow 18 percent from 2014 to 2024, much faster than the average for all occupations.1 While the number of oral health providers may be growing, significant unmet need exists for vulnerable and underserved populations.
-On May 17, 2017, there were 705 geographic areas, 1,630 population groups, and 3,248 facilities designated for 5,583 Dental Health Professional Shortage Areas (HPSAs).
+According to the Bureau of Labor Statistics, employment of dentists is projected to grow 18 percent from 2014 to 2024, much faster than the average for all occupations.
+While the number of oral health providers may be growing, significant unmet need exists for vulnerable and underserved populations.
+On January 1, 2018, there were 5,866 Dental Health Professional Shortage Areas (HPSAs).

 The recruitment and retention of faculty to train future dental health professionals is critical to address the dental health professional shortages.
-In academic year (AY) 2013-14, 31 percent of full-time faculty who separated from U.S. dental schools retired, up from 22 percent in AY 2011-12.2 During that same period, the number of vacant faculty positions with active searches rose from 175 to 183.3 New faculty hires are primarily in junior faculty positions, with 53 percent of new faculty members hired at the
+In academic year (AY) 2015-16, 47 percent of full-time faculty who separated from U.S. dental schools retired, up from 31 percent in AY 2013-14.2 During that same period, the number of vacant faculty positions with active searches rose from 183 to 195.3 New faculty hires are primarily in junior faculty positions, with 55 percent of new faculty members hired at the Assistant Professor rank.4 An Institute of Medicine Report, Advancing Oral Health in America, points out, "While the number of programs is increasing, faculty recruitment, especially for dental schools and dental hygiene programs, is a persistent problem; this is often due to low salary."5 Rising student debt is also a concern.
+According to the American Dental Education Association, after adjusting for inflation, educational debt for dental students at public schools has nearly tripled since 1990; for students at private and private state-related schools, debt has more than doubled.6